thacherT1D/webdevstuff/Auth/User_Registration.desc.md

 OK
 ```

-And something like this on the server logs.
+And in the server logs, you should see something like this.

 ```text
 missy.elliot@gmail.com $2a$12$6hRYmwZzf9hwcY8q4ClC6eiY3McrZmS6J7H/ga4g6KwpDPaxVjLPm